Law Lok-lam

-Law Lok-lam (羅樂林, born 20 October 1948) is a veteran Hong Kong character actor currently under Television Broadcasts Limited (TVB) management.
-A versatile actor who has acted in many Hong Kong television dramas since the 1970s.
-He has been in so many dramas that he became internationally known as "the actor that died 5 times in one day or 24 hours" when five dramas he starred in were broadcast on the same day showing him in dying scenes.
+Law Lok-lam (羅樂林, born 20 October 1948) is a Hong Kong actor currently under Television Broadcasts Limited (TVB) management.
+As a television actor active since the 1970s, Law has appeared in numerous television dramas.
+His extensive body of work has led to multiple productions featuring his death scenes being broadcast on the same day.
 Law originally joined TVB in 1976 as a film extra, but left the same year to return to rival station Commercial Television (CTV).
 Almost a decade with another rival station Asia Television (ATV), he returned to TVB in 1990.
 He was one of five artistes awarded the "TVB Professional Actor Awards" in 2014 for his many years as a dedicated TVB employee.

 Early life

 Law was born in British Hong Kong and immigrated with his family at the age of 14 to Macao.
 One of his earliest jobs was working at a plastic factory and accompanying the truck drivers during shipment deliveries.
 After graduating from high school he opened a small traveling agency and also became a tour guide.
 At the age of 23 he signed up for acting at the Shaw Brothers artists class.